djmannion/ns_aperture/README.rst

     ns_aperture_preproc sXXXX vtc

-The resulting timecourses have been trimmed and HRF corrected.
+The resulting timecourses have been trimmed but not HRF corrected.

 Design